stormofice/aud-custom-tests/README.md

 If you want to contribute, please carefully read the [CONTRIBUTING](https://github.com/stormofice/aud-custom-tests/blob/main/CONTRIBUTING.md) guidelines.

+### Installation / How to use
+You should be able to copy the custom test in your IDE of choice and run it without any further changes.
+If this does not work and you made sure that isn't a problem specific to your setup, create an issue.

 ---

 Dieses Repository enthält selbstgeschriebene Tests für die Übungen des Moduls "Algorithmen und Datenstrukturen".
 Wenn du dich daran beteiligen willst, les dir bitte sorgfältig die [CONTRIBUTING](https://github.com/stormofice/aud-custom-tests/blob/main/CONTRIBUTING.md) Richtlinien durch.

+### Installation / Verwendung
+Es sollte genügen den Custom Test in eine IDE deiner Wahl zu ziehen und diesen auszuführen.
+Falls dies nicht möglich ist, erstell ein Problem unter "Issues".